 COMMON MONEY MISTAKES

 I’m sure it’s nothing new to you if I tell you that we (as in the human race) keep making the same mistakes.
-The most common money mistakes, in no particular order, (and dare I say, I’ve made most of them and some have resulted in spectacular losses) makes for some “entertaining” reading.
+The most common money mistakes, in no particular order, make for some “entertaining” reading.
+I dare I say, I’ve made most of the mistakes below – and some have resulted in spectacular losses that I would not wish on anyone.

 Money Mistake #1

 I didn’t establish a financial plan when I first entered the work force.
 Herein lies Money Mistake #1 for most people.
 When we’re young and invincible, this is just boring stuff that can be left till at least middle age before we have to think about it.
 Besides, I didn’t think I needed it.
 I had plenty of time to do that “later”.